supercobra/rails_dev_env_installer/README.md

-# rails_is_easy

 Rails Is Easy
 ======

-Rails Is Easy is a script to set up a Linux or Mac OS X system for Rails development.
+Rails Is Easy is a shell script to set up a Linux or Mac OS X system for Rails development.

 Requirements
 ------------